-If you didn’t horrible flunk out of high school physics like I did (I was always better with Shakespeare than the science of space and time), you probably studied Einstein’s Theory of Relativity.
+If you didn’t horribly flunk out of high school physics as I did (I was always better with Shakespeare than the science of space and time), you probably studied Einstein’s Theory of Relativity.
 I still have no idea what it actually means, but since I love words, I came up with my own theory of relativity.
 Or rather, theory of travel relativity.

-• Call mere days before (or the day of) you’re traveling to their city to let them know you’re coming and expect they’ll accommodate you on short notice.
-No matter how close you are to them, unless it’s an emergency, most people don’t appreciate the eleventh-hour call and lack of proper time to wash the sheets and hide the bodies.
+• Call mere days before (or the day of) you’re travelling to their city to let them know you’re coming and expect they’ll accommodate you on short notice.
+No matter how close you are to them unless it’s an emergency, most people don’t appreciate the eleventh-hour call and lack of proper time to wash the sheets and hide the bodies.

 • Leave your departure date ambiguous or change it.
 No matter how much your family loves you, there’s a 98 per cent chance they’ll be using an app on their mobile device to count down the days until you leave and they have their normalcy back.
 Leaving it open-ended or extending it will crush their spirits, make them invoke an old family curse (nobody needs that) or at the very least, potentially annoy or inconvenience them and any plans they’ve made.

-If you manage to mess this all up, just remember: blood may be thicker than water, but water is a primary component of vodka.
-I’m pretty sure that flows through and unites all of us even scientists and The Bard.
+If you manage to mess this all up, remember: blood may be thicker than water, but water is a primary component of vodka.
+I’m pretty sure that flows through and unites us, even scientists and The Bard.